bhaskor-sarmah/IT_Learning_Repository/README.md

 # IT Learning Repository

-This repository contains categorized books and resources for IT learning, covering programming, software development, cloud computing, cybersecurity, and more.
+This repository contains categorized books and resources for IT learning, covering programming, software development, and more.